 Where the business model is to hold assets to collect contractual cash flows, the Bank assesses whether the financial instruments' cash flows represent SPPI.
-In making this assessment, the Bank considers whether the contractual cash flows are consistent with a basic lending arrangement, i.e., interest includes only consideration for the time value of money, credit risk, other basic lending risks and a profit margin that is consistent with a basic lending arrangement [see Note 3.1(a)].
+In making this assessment, the Bank considers whether the contractual cash flows are consistent with basic lending arrangements, i.e., interest includes only consideration for the time value of money, credit risk, other basic lending risks and a profit margin.
+Where the contractual terms introduce exposure to risk or volatility that are inconsistent with basic lending arrangements, the related financial asset is classified and measured at FVTPL.

-Where the contractual terms introduce exposure to risk or volatility that are inconsistent with a basic lending arrangement, the related financial asset is classified and measured at FVPL.
-The Bank's financial assets at amortized cost are presented in the statement of financial position as Cash, Due from BSP, Due from Other Banks, Loans Arising from Reverse Repurchase Agreements, Loans and Receivables, and Accrued rent receivable and Rental and other deposits (presented under Other Resources account).
+The Bank's financial assets at amortized cost are presented in the statement of financial position as Cash, Due from BSP, Due from Other Banks, Loans Arising from Reverse Repurchase Agreement, Loans and Other Receivables and as part of Other Resources in respect of rentals and other deposits, petty cash fund and coins on hand which are included in the account.